AdityaSaraf/primeapeNLP/README.md

 ## Combinatorial Setup

 ### Step 1
 Add all the JAR files in MCP_Baseline/lib to the classpath.
+Download [StanfordCoreNLP](https://stanfordnlp.github.io/CoreNLP/) separately, and add that to the classpath as well.

 ### Step 2
 Install lp_solve.
 Follow the instructions on section 2 of this page: http://lpsolve.sourceforge.net/5.5/Java/README.html.
 The relevant downloads can be found here: https://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.5/.